Dante Bichette

-Alphonse Dante Bichette Sr. (/ˈdɑːnteɪ bᵻˈʃɛt/; born November 18, 1963) is an American former professional baseball player, currently employed by the Toronto Blue Jays organization.
+Alphonse Dante Bichette Sr. (/ˈdɑːnteɪ bᵻˈʃɛt/; born November 18, 1963) is an American former professional baseball player.
 He played in Major League Baseball (MLB) as an outfielder for the California Angels (1988–1990), Milwaukee Brewers (1991–1992), Colorado Rockies (1993–1999), Cincinnati Reds (2000), and Boston Red Sox (2000–2001).
 He was also the hitting coach for the Rockies in 2013.
 He batted and threw right-handed.

 Bichette was a four-time All-Star as a member of the Rockies, and was a member of the 1993 inaugural team.
-In 1995, he won the Silver Slugger Award and finished second in the Most Valuable Player Award (MVP) voting while leading the National League in home runs, runs batted in, slugging percentage, total bases and hits.
+In 1995, he won the Silver Slugger Award and finished second in the Most Valuable Player Award (MVP) voting while leading the National League in home runs, slugging percentage, and total bases, along with leading the entire MLB in hits and runs batted in (RBIs).
 The next year, he joined the 30–30 club with 31 home runs and 31 stolen bases, and in 1998, again led the league in hits with 219.
 Each year from 1993−1998 he batted over .300, and in each year from 1995−1999, drove in at least 100 runs.

 Career

 Professional career

 Bichette attended Jupiter High School in Jupiter, Florida, and Palm Beach Community College.
 The California Angels drafted Bichette in the 17th round of the 1984 Major League Baseball draft.

 Bichette made his MLB debut with the Angels in 1988, but was a streaky hitter and was traded to the Milwaukee Brewers in exchange for Dave Parker in 1991.
 After putting up only average numbers with Milwaukee, he was traded to the new expansion team, the Colorado Rockies.
 On April 7, 1993, he hit the first home-run in Rockies history, a solo shot off New York Mets pitcher Bret Saberhagen.
-Bichette was part of the "Blake Street Bombers" which also included sluggers Larry Walker, Andrés Galarraga, and Vinny Castilla.
+Bichette was part of the "Blake Street Bombers" which also included sluggers Larry Walker, Andrés Galarraga, Ellis Burks, and Vinny Castilla.

 He finished the Rockies' first season with 21 home runs and a .310 batting average, his personal best for both at the time.
-Bichette also hit his first home run at the newly constructed Coors Field, a 14th-inning smash against the Mets that secured an opening day victory for the Rockies in 1995.
+Bichette also hit his first home run at the newly constructed Coors Field, a 14th-inning walk-off smash against the Mets that secured an opening day victory for the Rockies in 1995.
 Bichette had his best season in 1995, coming very close to the Triple Crown with a .340 batting average, 40 home runs and 128 RBIs and barely lost the MVP voting to the Cincinnati Reds' Barry Larkin.